-Having reviewed all of the evidence in the record, the administrative law judge finds: Claimant began working for employer on November 3, 2014.
+Having reviewed all of the evidence in the record, the administrative law judge finds: Claimant began working for employer on May 17, 2016.
 Claimant is currently employed as a full-time apprentice pipe-fitter.
 The employer has an agreement with the pipe-fitters' union, that members in the apprentice program will be allowed to attend classes every six weeks, rather than working their regular job duties.
 Employees do not get to choose if or when they attend class and a failure to attend will result in them being expelled from the apprenticeship program.
 If an employee is removed from the apprenticeship program, they are separated from employment with the employer.
 Claimant was off work to attend his required training the week of March 17, 2019.
-Claimant was not paid wages by the employer for this week, but was given a \$200.00 stipend from the union.
+Claimant was not paid wages by the employer for this week, but the employer noted the union was giving members a stipend.
 Claimant did not report any wages or income for the week of March 17, 2019.
 Work would have been available for the claimant had the claimant not been required to attend the union training.
-Claimant would have preferred to be at work, rather than at the training, had he been given the option.